MudaliarArun/Autodesk-ReCap-Samples/iOS/README.md

 1. The RestKit pod

-     RestKit is a framework for consuming and modeling RESTful web resources on iOS and OS X. you need at least version 0.23. pod 'RestKit', '~> 0.23' http://cocoapods.org/?q=restkit
+     RestKit is a framework for consuming and modelling RESTful web resources on iOS and OS X. you need at least version 0.23. pod 'RestKit', '~> 0.23' http://cocoapods.org/?q=restkit